Badgerati/Pode/docs/Tutorials/Logging/Types/Custom.md

 ### Using Raw Item

-The following example uses the Terminal logging Method, and sets a Custom logging Type to return and supply the raw log item to the Terminal Method's scriptblock.
+The following example uses the Terminal Log Method, and sets a Custom Log Type to return and supply the raw log item to the Terminal Method's scriptblock.
 The Terminal Method simply outputs the raw item to the CLI.

 ```powershell
 New-PodeLogTerminalMethod | Add-PodeLogType -Name 'Example' -Raw